gurbyz/power-wheel-card/power-wheel-card/README.md

     - The sensor value should be **negative** for **producing** energy to the grid and **positive** for **consuming** energy of the grid.
     - The sensor could have an icon (optional) that will override the default con in the power-wheel-card if the card parameter `grid_icon` is not used.

 Nb.
-You don't need a sensor for your home energy, but you can use if you have it available.
-The value will be calculated if your don't supply this sensor as card parameter.
+You don't need a sensor for your home energy, but you can use it if you have it available and want to use its icon.
+The value for home energy always will be calculated.

 ## Instructions
 1. Check the requirements above.
 If you don't comply to the requirements, the card won't be much of use for you or just won't work.